Kudaes/rust_tips_and_tricks/README.md

 let size: *mut usize = std::mem::transmute(&dwsize);
 let ret = dinvoke::nt_allocate_virtual_memory(handle, base_address, zero_bits, size, MEM_COMMIT | MEM_RESERVE, PAGE_READWRITE);
 ```
-Here you can see that first I store the output from the trait `default()` in a temporal variable `a`, and then I pass that variable's reference to the method `transmute()`.
+Here you can see that first I store the output from the trait `default()` in a temporary variable `a`, and then I pass that variable's reference to the method `transmute()` in order to get a `PVOID`.
 This code will never experience the same erratic behavior commented before, so I recommend you to always add that extra line to your code.